 Keep in mind that flavored alcohols and liqueurs (coconut schnapps, for instance) can and often do contain extra sugar.
 Be mindful of how much you consume, and how those fit into your daily macros.

-Of course!
 In fact, we have some handy keto cocktail recipes for you, all under 5g net carbs per serving.

 - Keto Raspberry Thyme Gin Fizz